rgeraldes24/solc/docs/path-resolution.rst

 Import Path Resolution
 **********************

-In order to be able to support reproducible builds on all platforms, the Solidity compiler has to abstract away the details of the filesystem where source files are stored.
+In order to be able to support reproducible builds on all platforms, the Hyperion compiler has to abstract away the details of the filesystem where source files are stored.
 Paths used in imports must work the same way everywhere while the command-line interface must be able to work with platform-specific paths to provide good user experience.
-This section aims to explain in detail how Solidity reconciles these requirements.
+This section aims to explain in detail how Hyperion reconciles these requirements.

 .. index:: ! virtual filesystem, !
 VFS, ! source unit name
 .. _virtual-filesystem: